Emphasizing Grammar in Undergraduate Courses

-I have also embarked on a journey to address student writing issues.
+I have embarked on a journey to address student writing issues.
 For years, I have corrected papers, inserting commas, noting punctuation, fixing poor use of possessives, and indicating the correct usage of “adolescence” and “adolescents.”
 So, I let students know at the outset of class that there were fourteen grammatical issues that they should have mastered already, and if not, they would be given the opportunity to master them in class.
 I let them know what appears below.

 For this course, you should already know…